perseids-project/greek-latin-demixer/README.md

 ### How to Use

 Enter text that contains a mixture of Greek and Latin characters in the text box and press `Go!`.
-This takes you a page that shows you the Latin characters in blue and the Greek characters in red.
+This takes you to a page that shows you the Latin characters in blue and the Greek characters in red.

 Click on one of the words.
 On the left-hand side of the screen there are three sections: `Latin`, `Greek`, and `Custom`.
 The `Latin` section shows what the word would look like if all characters were replaced with Latin characters.
 The `Greek` section shows what it would look like if replaced with Greek characters.
 For example, `aε` would be `ae` in the Latin section and `αε` in the Greek section.

-Clicking the `Latin` or `Greek` button will insert that suggestion.
+Clicking the `Latin` or `Greek` button will insert the respective suggestion.

 The `Custom` section allows any input.
 Clicking the `Custom` button will insert the text in the `Custom` input.